Bog Creek Farm Superfund site: Company and site history

+Dumping and initial local response

+After the land was purchased by the WRC, trenches and a small pond were dug on a four-acre section of the lot.
+Beginning sometime after June 1973, it is believed by investigators that WRC utilized the trenches as dumping troughs where sludge and liquid byproducts of paint manufacturing, including resins, solvents, and some general trash were poured in; other byproducts were believed to have been poured into the lake or directly onto the ground within the four-acre section.

+Dumping continued until 1974, when neighbors began filing complaints about odors coming from the site, which prompted the Howell Township Health Department (HTHD) to investigate the site.
+Under pressure from the HTHD, the Barrys began excavating material from some of the dumping trenches, which was transported to the KinBuc Landfill in Edison, New Jersey, before backfilling the trenches with soil at the orders of the HTHD; the Howell government, later accompanied by the New Jersey Department of Environmental Protection, began monitoring the site afterwards.

+In 1981, Samuel Khoudary, who was unaware of the site's history, purchased the farm to raise horses; Khoudary subsequently dealt with directives from the NJDEP to pay for the remedial work needed to clean the site.

 Superfund designation

 After seeing the health impact of those residing in the surrounding areas, State and Federal action was taken nearly a decade after the contamination began.
 A cleanup effort has taken effect that still remains to date.

 State intervention

 The state of New Jersey made the decision to take action in the mid-1980s, more than a decade after the damage began, although Bog Creek Farm was listed as a Superfund site in 1983.
 The property owners Frederick and Margaret Barry and Samuel Khaudary were directed to remove partial waste and cover the trench.
 Directions came shortly after on-site toxicity was brought to the attention of the Howell Township Health Department, located in Howell, New Jersey, by the property owners.
 It then became a national issue when EPA came up with a plan to clean the area with three major aquifers in September 1985.

 National intervention

 The control of contamination and its source was elected in September 1985 by EPA's Record of Decision.
 However, in 1984, EPA installed test pits, trenches, and wells on site to determine the extent of contamination.
 The site was addressed through the actions of Federal agents.
 EPA's involvement discovered the disposal area of 4 acres; about a third of the size of the 12-acre area.
 The site owners pumped the contaminated waste into landfills approved by the EPA.